noarsoft/kano_js/README.md

 - **Upload**: Select the CSV file containing the dataset to be anonymized.
 - **Columns**: Identify the quasi-identifiers (columns to be anonymized).

+---

+### Learn More
+Visit [Noarsoft Privacy Tools](https://noarsoft.github.io/) for more resources and tools to enhance data privacy.

 # Code Overview: K-Anonymization

 This code implements K-Anonymization functionality in React, including bin creation, data generalization, information loss calculation, and a UI component for displaying and exporting results.
 Below is a breakdown of the functionality: